-Financial institutions can use Opensee powered by Clickhouse to analyse large datasets on standard serves on premise or in the cloud, avoiding legacy compromises and lack of flexibility.
+Learn how financial institutions can use Opensee powered by Clickhouse to analyse large datasets and eliminate legacy compromises.

 We’d like to welcome Christophe Rivoire (UK Country Manager) and Elena Bessis (Product Marketing Assistant) from Opensee as guests to our blog.
 Today, they’re telling us how their product, powered by ClickHouse, allows financial institutions’ business users to directly harness 100% of their vast quantities of data instantly and on demand, with no size limitations.

 Opensee is a financial technology company providing real time self-service analytics solutions to financial institutions, which help them turn their big data challenges into a competitive advantage — unlocking vital opportunities led by business users.
 Opensee, formerly ICA, was started by a team of financial industry and technology experts frustrated that no simple big data analytics solution enabled them to dive deeper into all their data easily and efficiently, or perform what-if analysis on the hundreds of terabytes of data they were handling.

 Financial institutions have always been storing a lot of data (customer data, risk data, transaction data...) for their own decision processes and for regulatory reasons.
 Since the financial crisis, regulators all around the world have been significantly increasing the reporting requirements, insisting on longer historical ranges and deeper granularity.
 This combination has generated an exponential amount of data, which has forced financial institutions to review and upgrade their infrastructure.
 Opensee offers a solution to navigate all these very large data cubes, based on millions, billions or even trillions of data points.
 In order to build it, a data storage system capable of scaling horizontally with data and with fast OLAP query response time was required.
 In 2016, after thorough evaluation, Opensee concluded ClickHouse was the obvious solution.